run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/portfolio-and-catalog/use/smart-portal.md

         its attendance linked an article to spread the knowledge about the solution) ordened in the item "Related to the Request/Incident".

-    -   **Knowledge**: When click on the tab, it'll be presented the knowledge linked to the portfolio;
+    -   **Knowledge**: when click on the tab, it'll be presented the knowledge linked to the portfolio;

-    -   **Active Campaigns**: This tab presents the questionnaires (colection of information) about the portfolio in question.
+    -   **Active Campaigns**: this tab presents the questionnaires (colection of information) about the portfolio in question.

 3. When click on the icon "Menu", it'll be presented shortcuts to some actions.
 It's allowed to